Rogers Wireless: Networks

 Rogers operates GSM, UMTS, LTE, and 5G NR networks in all of Canada's provinces and offers roaming in Canada's territories.

 AMPS

 Rogers previously operated an AMPS/D-AMPS network in the 850 MHz and 1900 MHz bands in Canada.
 The network was shut down on May 31, 2007.

 GSM

 Since 2002, the company's 2G GSM network with EDGE has operated in Canada.
-It provides compatibility for GSM-based devices, including those frequently used by international travellers.
+It provides compatibility for GSM-based devices, including those frequently used by international travelers.
 However, this technology is limited to speeds up to 236 kilobits per second, which is only about four times the speed of dial-up.

 The 1900 MHz PCS network was shut down on June 7, 2021.
-The 850 MHz was retired on December 31, 2021 for IoT devices.
-Mobile Phones can still connect to the 850MHz 2G GSM network in most markets as of September 2022.
+850 MHz was retired on December 31, 2021, for business class IoT devices.
+Other devices can still connect to the 850 MHz 2G GSM network in existing markets as of September 2023.

 UMTS

 In 2006, Rogers became the first Canadian carrier to operate a 3G UMTS/HSPA network, which was upgraded to HSPA+ in 2009.
 Enhancements included download speeds of up to a theoretical 21 Mbit/s.
 Further enhancements increased the download speeds up to a theoretical 42 Mbit/s.

 Rogers' UMTS network coverage is in all Canadian provinces and operating on 850 MHz but is in none of the territories.

 It is impossible to travel between the Pacific and Atlantic coasts in Canada without encountering a gap in cellular coverage as there are areas lacking cellular coverage in both British Columbia and Ontario.

 The 1900 MHz PCS network was shut down on June 7, 2021 and the 850 MHz network will remain active until at least December 31, 2025.